 11. Pumpkin House

 For a seasonal twist, hollow out a pumpkin and use it as a fairy house.
 One autumn, I did this and the warm glow from inside was pure magic.
+You can even top your gourd with enchanting fairy house roof ideas to complete the look.

 12. Tree Trunk Integration